Why It Works

 1 tablespoon juice from 1 lemon

 Meanwhile, melt 2 tablespoons butter in a large Dutch oven over medium-high heat.
 Add leeks and onion and cook, stirring frequently, until softened but not browned, about 4 minutes.
-Add stock and maple syrup and bring to a simmer.
+Add stock, bay leaves, and maple syrup and bring to a simmer.

 Using a large spoon, scoop flesh out of pumpkin and add it to the pot.
 Discard stem and skins.
 Let simmer for 15 minutes longer, then remove bay leaves and discard.